imclaren/blog/_posts/2015-02-18-enterprisecloud.md

 But cloud providers, for example, are now differentiating themselves along another axis.
 Enterprise customers will pay more for cloud providers that are willing to take responsibility, and move up the value chain, by signing terms and conditions that require them to take real responsibility for service failures.

-### 4. Suppliers can either accept risk or race to the bottom
+### 4. The supplier choice: accept risk or race to the bottom

 Don't get me wrong.
 Enterprise customers are very cost sensitive, but enterprise customers will usually favour suppliers that provide real contracts, with real service levels.
 Enterprise customers will favour suppliers that are willing to accept real responsibility if things go wrong.